fqantonio/GoingInductive/README.md

 is the starting point for the implementation of 4C/ID strategic inductive methodology for the treatment group.
 Its clear that near each vertical line there is a change showed by the blue smooth line (polynomial local regression).
 So, something happened!
-Ferthermore, it seems that there no positive effect of the methodological change and its clear that there must be a school and behavior effect.
+Furthermore, it seems that there no positive effect of the methodological change and its clear that there must be a school and behavior effect.
 Meaning that, the schools have different learning outcomes and after 2015 there is a crash